bendechrai/workshop-secure-messenger-v1/README.md

 0. Welcome and getting started (5 minutes),
 1. Take a base Laravel install, and ensure passwords are hashed before sending to the server (10 minutes),
 2. Create a contact list view for users,
-3. Create a message model, view and controller to allow users to see message,
+3. Create a message model, a user controller and view, and allow users to see messages,
 4. Add functionality to create new messages for someone,
 5. Add [OpenPGP.js](https://github.com/openpgpjs/openpgpjs/) and generate a new keypair,
 6. Create an endpoint to allow a user to get a contact's public key,